21 Best Things to Do Alone in New Orleans (Solo Travel Guide)

 When’s the best time to visit New Orleans?

 It depends on what you’re looking for.
-If you want the vibrant festival season, February through May is the best time.
+If you want the vibrant festival season, spring is the best time.
 Summer is a quieter season, which can be nice if you don’t like crowds, as long as you can stand the heat.
 Fall has nice weather, and winters are mild.

 What should I pack for New Orleans?